 Camper Health & Wilderness First Aid

 A healthy camper upon arrival is expected.
-Girls should arrive at camp physically and mentally healthy enough to participate in all camp activities.
-Campers must arrive to camp without communicable diseases.
-We are sleeping and eating in close proximity to each other at all times and must start with and maintain a healthy environment for the group.
-If a camper arrives sick, it can immediately transfer to another camper, and could create a very unfortunate situation in which both campers may need to return home.
+Girls must arrive at camp physically and mentally healthy with the ability to participate in all camp activities and without communicable illness or disease.
+We are sleeping and eating in close proximity to each other at all times and must start with (and maintain) a healthy environment for the group.
+If a camper arrives sick, it can transfer to another camper, and could create a very unfortunate situation in which both campers become ill and may need to return home early from camp.
 Upon registering a camper, parents agree to contact Alpengirl if any medical or health condition changes before the start of the camp session which might affect her ability to join us or fully participate at camp.
-Alpengirl agrees to work as hard as possible to replace a camper if she needs to cancel just prior to camp due to a recent change in health or medical condition.
-Because Alpengirl can not guarantee that we can replace a camper and there are no tuition refunds after April 1, we highly recommend that all families consider purchasing a program protection plan that includes trip cancellation coverage to cover any extra costs and/or losses of this nature, as well as reviewing their own personal insurance to check and understand coverages.

 Sick or Injured at Camp

 If you were to develop an illness or get injured at camp, your Alpenguides would need to be made aware of it right away in order to take actions to help you and the group.
 We can’t read your mind, we need your help in determining the solution for your discomfort and the overall health and safety of the group.
 We expect you to be pro-active with stating your needs at camp.
 This includes telling us when you are feeling sick, tired, angry, sad, hungry, constipated, or are having menstrual cramps.